Niittykumpu

 Niittykumpu (Finnish) or Ängskulla (Swedish) is a district of Espoo, a city in Finland.
 The districts belongs to the major district of Suur-Tapiola.
 The district, partly located on the eastern lands of the former Gräsa manor, started developing along with the rest of southern Espoo in the 1930s when the street Jorvaksentie (now known as the Länsiväylä highway) was completed.
-The first significant construction phase of Niittykumpu happened during the 1960s and 1970s, when a large number of terraced houses were built in the are because of rapid growth of the city of Espoo.
+The first significant construction phase of Niittykumpu happened during the 1960s and 1970s, when a large number of terraced houses were built in the area because of rapid growth of the city of Espoo.
 Construction slowed down during the early 1990s depression in Finland.
 Construction picked up pace again in the 2000s and increased even further during the construction of the Länsimetro transport line.

 The oldest lower stage primary school, the Niittykumpu school, is located in Niittykumpu.
 The automobile dealership concentration around the street Merituulentie has been called "the automobile street of Espoo", even though some of the dealerships have slowly moved away from Niittykumpu because of further construction of Länsimetro.

 At the turn from 2021 to 2022 Niittykumpu had a population of 7,085 and a population density of 3,374 people per square kilometre.
 Niittykumpu is served by the Länsimetro line belonging to the trunk routes of the Helsinki Regional Transport Authority, and the Niittykumpu metro station is located in connection with the metro centre located in southern part of the district and the shopping centre Niitty.